frannietrempe/Obsolete-Removable-Media-Guide/index.md

 <hr size="10">

-# Obsolete Media Resource Guide
+# Obsolete Removable Media Guide

 This guide is intended for any person or institution with a collection of obsolete removable media—including optical disks, various cartridges or floppies, or external hard disk or flash storage.